swa-healthcare-system/configuration-server/README.md

 To update it you need just to push file.

-There is a convention that spring.application.name of your service has to match config file which the server will return.
-So if your microservice has name spring.application.name=doctor-service then server will look for doctor-service.yml file.
+**There is a convention that spring.application.name of your service has to match config file which the server will return.
+So if your microservice has name spring.application.name=doctor-service then server will look for doctor-service.yml or doctor-service.properties file.**

 ## Client setup